ianrb/Combined-Events-Monitor/README.md

 Combined Events Monitor was created as a means to combine DSD+, WAV file recordings, rtl_433 JSON logs and more into remotely accessible, simple web page.

-This project lacks full documentation and is for offered for review and information.
+This project lacks full documentation and is offered for review and information.
 I’ll do my best to make updates – but this is only one side-project of many.

-A few prerequisites are Apache2, PHP 7, rtl_fm, sox, play Ratchet - http://socketo.me/
+A few prerequisites are Apache2, PHP 7, rtl_fm, sox, play, Ratchet - http://socketo.me/

 Features: